MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 Since this hands-on is designed for new to the Silicon Labs EmberZNet stack, we will focus on the basic token usage, if you are interested about how to write the counter token, please read the section [3.3.1.1 Accessing Counter Tokens][AN1154: Using Tokens for Non-Volatile Data Storage] of AN1154.

-##### Accessing Indexed Tokens
+##### 3.2.1.2.2.
+Accessing Indexed Tokens
 For accessing the Indexed Tokens, please use the APIs below.
 As explained above, we will not spend much space of this documentation to introduce Indexed Tokens, please refer to the section [3.3.2 Accessing Indexed Tokens][AN1154: Using Tokens for Non-Volatile Data Storage] of AN1154 for more information.
 ```
 void halCommonGetIndexedToken(data, token, index)
 void halCommonSetIndexedToken(token, index, data)
 ```

-### Manufacturing Tokens
+### 3.2.2.
+Manufacturing Tokens
-Manufacturing tokens are defined in the same way as basic (non-indexed) dynamic tokens, therefore you can refer to section [Creating Dynamic Token](#creating-dynamic-token) on how to create them.
+Manufacturing tokens are defined in the same way as basic (non-indexed) dynamic tokens, therefore you can refer to section [Creating Dynamic Token](#3211-creating-dynamic-token) on how to create them.
 The major difference between them is that on where the tokens are stored and how they are accessed.
 Manufacturing tokens reside in the dedicated flash page for manufacturing tokens (with fixed absolute addresses).

-#### Accessing Manufacturing Tokens
+#### 3.2.2.1.
+Accessing Manufacturing Tokens
 As the name suggests, Manufacturing Tokens are usually written once at manufacturing time into fixed locations in a dedicated flash page.
 Since their addresses are fixed, they can be easily read from external programming tools if Read Protection for this flash area is disabled.
 And since the same flash cell cannot be written repeatedly without erase operations in between.
 Writing a manufacturing token from on-chip code works only if the token is currently in an erased state.
 Overwriting the manufacturing token that has been already written before always requires erasing the flash page for the manufacturing token with external programming tools.

 Manufacturing tokens should be accessed with their own dedicated API below.
 ```
 halCommonGetMfgToken(data, token);
 halCommonSetMfgToken(token, data);
 ```
 They have the same parameters as the basic tokens APIs.
 The two primary purposes for using the dedicated manufacturing token access APIs are:
 * For slightly faster access;
 * For access early in the boot process before emberInit() is called.

 And the Manufacturing tokens can also be accessed through the basic token APIs ```halCommonGetToken()``` and ```halCommonSetToken()```.

 Also let us use an example to explain the usage of these dedicated APIs for accessing manufacturing tokens.
-As mentioned in the section [You need to do](#non-volatile-data-storage-in-emberznet-pro) at the beginning of this documentation, manufacturer will program the manufacturing string token during the production with programming tool, and we can use the on-chip code snippet below to retrieve the string data from the manufacturing token.
+As mentioned in the section [You need to do](#12-purpose) at the beginning of this documentation, manufacturer will program the manufacturing string token during the production with programming tool, and we can use the on-chip code snippet below to retrieve the string data from the manufacturing token.

 ```
 tokTypeMfgString mfgString;